 An IStructE account gives you access to a world of knowledge.
 Create a profile to receive details of our unique range of resources, events and training.

 The Young Structural Engineers International Design Competition is run every three years and awards three cash prizes:

 The £5,000 John Barrett Prize is awarded to the overall competition winner.
 The prize was established by Mrs Ann Barrett to honour the life and work of her husband John.
 John was a member of the Institution and keen to develop design skills in young structural engineers.

-Applications should be made by individuals or by teams of not more than four.
+Applications should be made by individuals or by teams of up to 3 people.

 Each candidate/team may only win one prize.
 Teams share prize money.